MarbleBag/Gobchat/README.md

 ## Features

 ### Smart autoscroll
-It won't scroll if you are (re)reading a text from the past
+By moving the scroll bar up, autoscroll will be disabled for new messages and you can undisturbed (re)read text from the past.

 ![no autoscroll](docs/screen_scroll_noautoscroll.png)

-but will gladly do so again, if you move the scroll bar back to the bottom of the chat
+By moving the scroll bar back to the bottom of the chat, autoscroll will be re-enabled!

 ![autoscroll reenables](docs/screen_scroll_bottom.png)